udv2g/saej3068-emulator/README.md

 It is based on the [reference implementation](https://github.com/udv2g/saej3068-ref) and, therefore, implements both the EV and SE in the same code base and the application code supports two connectors/inlets on each side, but the emulator only supports one (channel A).

-It has been updated with the data definitions from the recently published SAE J3068/1 including an updated LDF file with finalized definitions.
+It has been updated with the data definitions from SAE J3068/1 and SAE J3068/2 including an updated LDF file with finalized definitions.

 ---
 Usage